-Ice and heat may be old-fashion remedies, but they help a lot of people with arthritis.
-A cold compress, ice pack, or a frozen bag of peas on a painful joint can help ease swelling.
-Try ice packs for 15 minutes at a time with 30-minute breaks in between.
+They're classic remedies, and a lot of people swear by them.
+Put a cold compress or ice pack (wrapped in a towel) on your painful and swollen joint.
+Use the ice packs for 15 minutes at a time with 30-minute breaks in between.

 Moist heat can help relax muscles and ease aches, pain, and stiffness.
 Wrap a warm towel or pad around the area that hurts.
 Or try a warm bath or shower.

 Relax Your Muscles

 Try a technique called "progressive muscle relaxation."
 To do this, tense or tighten one muscle group and then relax it.
 Take deep breaths as you do.
 Start at your feet.
 Move slowly up your body, ending with the muscles of your face.

 Get More Sleep

 When you don't get enough shut-eye, you not only feel tired, but your joints will hurt too.

 To get a better night's sleep, go to bed and get up at the same time each day.
 Try to get some exercise every day.
 Avoid nicotine, caffeine, and alcohol.
 And don't forget to "unplug" your bedroom: Turn off TVs, computers, and phones.